Contents

 Key Takeaways:

-- Impedance is critical in PCB design, influencing signal quality and power delivery.
+- Impedance is critical in a PCB design since it impacts signal quality and power delivery.

 - Impedance changes can lead to signal distortion, ringing, and potential circuit malfunction.